engineertree5/tree5_treehouse/docs/archive.md

 When investing, you should assume that at any point you can lose 100% of your investment.
 This is why you should never invest money that you depend on.
 Make sure that you have enough money stashed away in your `emergency fund` for 3-6 months.
 Give yourself enough leeway so your finances wont be on a rollercoaster if an unexpected headwind comes your way.

 My own strategy is to have enough money for a year to cover all expense as if my lifestyle never changed.
 Once I met this goal I started adding what was going to go into my emergency fund into my investing account.

+# Stocks on Chopping Block (2021)

+Although these stocks are on the chopping block I DO NOT think I'm going to sell them any time soon.
+These are stocks that I would sell IF I need capital for another investment.
+Identifying the stocks to put on the chopping block was hard enough.
+To sell a winner (most of them are) is not an easy decision to make.
+Either way, I have these stocks on a chopping block to make room for other positions.
+At the time of writing this - 12/26/2020 - the market is red host and a lot of companies are trading at fairly high valuations.

+`$RDFN / $EXPI` - I have a total of 3 real estate plays and for me that is 2 too many.
+I'd like to be able to know which one of the companies `$EXPI` `$RDFN` `$Z`...
+As I was typing this I've come to realize that the real estate market is a Trillion dollar market.
+The real competition in this space are the dinosaurs guarding it.

+`$HUB` - Let the leaders lead. `$CRM` Has this space on lock and I'm not looking to see